 The name 'optical spectrometer' is a broad term, as there are a number of different types of optical spectrometer.
 These are usually defined by the range of the electromagnetic spectrum that they cover, but can also be distinguished by their optical design, by their intended application, or by specific features that they offer.

 Optical spectrometers have a wide range of applications across physics, chemistry, and biology.
 You can use them to measure the transmission, reflection, scattering, or absorption of light on a sample as well as electroluminescence or photoluminescence from an emitter.
-Each of these measurements can reveal a large amount of information about the material or structure in question, whether that be a thin film on a substrate, a 2D material, a chemical or electrochemical solution, a living cell or other biological material, or a distant star.
+Each of these measurements can reveal a large amount of information about the material or structure in question, whether that be a thin film, a 2D material, a chemical or electrochemical solution, a living cell or other biological material, or a distant star.

 Characterisation of LEDs, Lasers, and More